 Embedded Out-of-Pocket Maximums

 New rules went into effect in 2016 that require all family health care plans to have embedded out-of-pocket maximums, and they limit the amount an individual family member is required to pay in out-of-pocket costs (in-network) during the year.
-For 2021, the individual out-of-pocket maximum limit is $8,550.
-Exceptions to the ACA’s out-of-pocket limit rule are available for certain small group plans eligible for transition relief.
-A one-year extension of transition relief in 2020 extended the transition relief to policy years beginning on or before October 1, 2021, provided that all polices end by December 31, 2022.
-This transition relief has been extended each year since the initial announcement in 2013.
+For 2023, the individual out-of-pocket maximum limit for a family plan is $9,100.

 IRS Rules for HDHP’s and HSA’s

 If you have a family High Deductible Health Plan (HDHP) with an embedded deductible and you want to contribute to a Health Savings Account (HSA), you must make sure your plan’s embedded deductible meets the minimum requirement specified by the IRS.
-The IRS minimum individual deductible for 2021 is $2,800, so your plan’s individual deductible must equal or exceed that amount to qualify to contribute to an HSA.
+For 2023, the IRS minimum individual (embedded) deductible must be at least as much as the family minimum for the year, which is $3,000.
+Therefore, your plan’s individual deductible must equal or exceed that amount to qualify to contribute to an HSA.
 Any HDHP plan with a lower deductible would be ineligible for HSA contributions.

 Let’s take the example of you buying an HDHP embedded family plan with $2,500 individual and $5,000 family deductibles.
 If you incurred $3,000 of medical expenses, with the individual deductible set at $2,500, then $500 of the expenses would be eligible for coinsurance from the insurer.
-However, this policy would not pass the IRS regulations for a qualified HSA, because benefits would be paid before the minimum deductible of $2,800 was met.
+However, this policy would not pass the IRS regulations for a qualified HSA.
+Because benefits would be paid before the minimum deductible of $3,000 was met.

 As another example, let’s say the policy you selected had a $3,000 individual and $6,000 family embedded deductible.
-If you incurred medical expenses of $3,500, then you would meet your individual deductible limit, and your insurer would begin to pay for your medical expenses.
-In addition, the IRS minimum deductible of $2,800 would be met and the plan would be HSA qualified.
+If you incurred medical expenses of $3,500, then you would meet your individual deductible limit.
+And your insurer would begin to pay for your medical expenses.
+In addition, the IRS minimum deductible of $3,000 would be met and the plan would be HSA qualified.

-- All non-grandfathered plans (whether HDHP or non-HDHP) must cap out-of-pocket spending at $8,550 for any covered person.
-A family plan with an out-of-pocket maximum in excess of $8,550 can satisfy this rule by embedding an individual out-of-pocket maximum in the plan that is no higher than $8,550.
-This means that for the 2021 plan year, an HDHP subject to the ACA out-of-pocket limit rules may have a $7,000 (self-only)/$14,000 (family) out-of-pocket limit (and be HSA-compliant) so long as there is an embedded individual out-of-pocket limit in the family tier no greater than $8,550 (so that it is also ACA-compliant).
+- All non-grandfathered plans (whether HDHP or non-HDHP) must cap out-of-pocket spending at $9,100 for any covered person.
+A family plan with an out-of-pocket maximum in excess of $9,100 can satisfy this rule by embedding an individual out-of-pocket maximum in the plan that is no higher than $9,100.
+This means that for the 2023 plan year, an HDHP subject to the ACA out-of-pocket limit rules may have a $7,500 (self-only)/$15,000 (family) out-of-pocket limit (and be HSA-compliant) so long as there is an embedded individual out-of-pocket limit in the family tier no greater than $9,100 (so that it is also ACA-compliant).

 Have further questions about embedded and non-embedded deductibles?
 Feel free to email, call or chat with us!
 We’re more than happy to assist in any way we can.